 2. Self-promotion: Pride welcomes credit from others.

-Some think it is better to let others exalt us.
-However, taking credit from others is another form of pride.
+Instead of exulting himself, some let others exalt him.
+But accepting credit from others is another form of pride.
 When we put forth our virtue and success so that others complement us, we are being prideful.
 Jesus chided those who paraded their righteous behavior to promote attention.

 Beware of practicing your righteousness before other people in order to be seen by them, for then you will have no reward from your Father who is in heaven.
 Thus, when you give to the needy, sound no trumpet before you, as the hypocrites do in the synagogues and in the streets, that they may be praised by others.
 Truly, I say to you, they have received their reward.
 (Matthew 6:1–2)